Training structure

 Faculty of Science

-The aim of the TER course is to prepare students to organize and carry out an in-depth bibliographical analysis, enabling them to approach their internship with a knowledge of the state of the art in the field, and in particular to produce a relevant and thoughtful introduction to their experimental work.
+The TER aims to prepare students to organize and carry out an in-depth bibliographic analysis that will enable them to approach their internship with knowledge of the state of the art in the field, in particular in order to produce a relevant and thoughtful introduction to their experimental work.

 Admission

-Applications are made via the :
+Applications are made via the platform:

-- "My Master" from the website: https: //www.monmaster.gouv.fr/
+- "My Master's Degree" from the website:https://www.monmaster.gouv.fr/